R-Morgan/NGramCrackers/README.md

 My vision for 1.0.0 is a fully functional text analysis programme.
-This project is in the early stages, so I may revise this standard substantially over the comming months.
+This project is in the early stages, so I may revise this standard substantially over the coming months.
 Version 1.0.0 should include:

   -- Output options: